Kaiyang-Liu/Research-Program-in-Business-Analytics/README.md

 # Research-Program-in-Business-Analytics
+This repo contains some basic python exercise related to text analysis, data analysis, and some machine learning techniques which can contribute to the skills of business analystics, it is a fundamental knowledge base support for **Business insights of Airbnb in Fenway, Boston, USA** and **Hemingway_Analysis Project**

 # Business insights of Airbnb in Fenway, Boston, USA
-## 1
-This repo contains some basic python exercise related to text analysis, data analysis, and some machine learning techniques which can contribute to the skills of business analystics, it is a fundemental knowledge base support for Hemingway_Analysis Project

-## 2
-This repo also contains a business analytics project related to the real world - Business insights of Airbnb in Fenway, Boston, USA.
-This project is a group project contains a brief business analytics report and a PowerPoint for presentation.
+Explored the business insights of the profit opportunity for Airbnb in Boston, completed a business analytics report, and made a presentation based on data processing using Jupyter Notebook, Data visualization, and Amazon Web Services

 The dataset come form Kaggle as well as Airbnb Official website.
-Copyright@All group members in this project

 # Hemingway_Analysis
 This is a basic text analysis project based on Hemingway's novels and output as storytelling reports based on data.